How to Use Content Marketing to Grow Website Traffic

 LinkedIn: For B2B businesses — agencies, consultancies, software, professional services — LinkedIn organic reach remains significant in India.
 A short post summarising the key point of your article, with the link in the first comment, consistently outperforms generic content.
 Write from personal experience and specific knowledge, not from a company account.

-Google Business Profile posts: Many Bangalore businesses ignore this completely.
+Google Business Profile optimization posts: Many Bangalore businesses ignore this completely.
 GBP posts appear directly in Google Search and Maps for branded and local searches.
 A short content summary published as a GBP post reinforces local search presence at zero cost.

 Email newsletter: A weekly or fortnightly email to subscribers summarising your new content keeps your brand in front of warm contacts.
 Useful, specific emails from known senders consistently achieve above-average open rates in India.